Dog Smells Yeasty: The Allergy Connection

 The strictness piece is what owners most often underestimate.
 A single weekly biscuit, a flavoured worming tablet, or sharing chews with the household's other dog can invalidate the trial.
 The week-by-week elimination diet protocol on this site walks through realistic execution.
 The Pet Allergy Scanner is a free tool that lets you scan any commercial food label for common canine allergens — useful when choosing the trial diet or auditing for cross-contamination.

-In my own household, the yeasty smell on my Cockapoo's paws was actually one of the earlier symptoms I noticed — before the more dramatic skin signs.
-Once we identified her food trigger, the smell faded over about six weeks alongside the other improvements.
+In my own household, the yeasty smell on my Cockapoo's paws was actually one of the earlier symptoms I noticed — before the more dramatic skin signs (read more about why I built this site if you want the longer story).
+Once we identified his food trigger, the smell faded over about six weeks alongside the other improvements.
 That timeline is consistent with what dermatology references describe.

 When to See the Vet